griga23/shoe-store/lab1.md

 IMPORTANT TO KNOW FOR THE WORKSHOP:
 We run in AWS only.
 Currently we do support [4 Regions](https://docs.confluent.io/cloud/current/flink/reference/op-supported-features-and-limitations.html#cloud-regions) within AWS cloud.

+### If you are participating onsite in Berlin
-The complete onsite team is working in region: `eu-central-1` (all terraform and manual guide do not need to change) The online team is working in different regions:
+The complete onsite team is working in region: `eu-central-1`.
+(No changes in the guides (both Terraform and manual) necessary.)

+### If you are participating online via zoom
+The online team is working in different regions:
  - Attendees with Lastname first Letter A-I working in region `us-east1`
      * Flink SQL Pool in `us-east1`